Ee-Chee/Spiced-Academy-tabasco-curriculum/wk5_portfolio/README.md

       return res.end();
   }
   ```
-* The logic in the request handler goes like this:
+* The overall logic of the request handler runs like this:
   ```
   Does the request url correspond to an item in the projects folder?
                         /     \
                        /       \
                   no  /         \ yes
                      /           \
                     /             \
                   404            Is it a directory?
                                        /     \
                                       /       \
                                   no /         \ yes
                                     /           \
                                    /             \
                       Serve the file             Does the request url end with a slash?
                                                              /     \
                                                             /       \
                                                         no /         \ yes
                                                           /           \
                                                          /             \
-               Redirect to the request url             Serve the index.html file with a slash appended to it             that is in the directory
+   Redirect to the request url with a slash appended to it             Serve the index.html file that is in the directory
   ```
 ## Part 2